 Winalist wants to offer you a taste of what awaits you in the old town of Colmar throughout the Advent period.
 Come and discover wonders with us!

-Colmar Christmas Market: why is it so famous?
+Why is Colmar Christmas Market so famous?

 The Colmar Christmas market is known as one of the best Christmas Markets in France.
 Alsace Christmas Markets are very popular in France and well known overseas.
 They are one of the most obvious regional symbols, and each year allow tens of thousands of visitors to immerse themselves in a magical universe made up of lights, delicacies and discoveries of local crafts.